-As at 31 December 2018, the Group was exposed to currency risk primarily through sales and purchases denominated in currencies other than the functional currency of the operations to which they relate.
-The currencies giving rise to the risk are primarily Renminbi and Euro.
-The Group entered into several foreign exchange forward contracts during the year ended 31 December 2018.
+As at 31 December 2019, the Group was exposed to currency risk primarily though sales and purchases denominated in currencies other than the functional currency of the operations to which they relate.
+The currencies giving rise to the risk are primarily Renminbi, Euro, Korean Won, and Japanese Yen.
+The Group entered into several exchange forward contracts in 2018 and 2019.